valinsky/blog/content/posts/mocking.md

 ### Let's mock

-That's where mocking comes into play.
-Let's write our happy path unit test and mock the API dependency.
-I use [pytest](https://docs.pytest.org/en/stable/) for testing and [pytest-mock](https://pytest-mock.readthedocs.io/en/latest/index.html) for mocking.
+Let's write our happy path unit test and mock the API call.
+I used [pytest](https://docs.pytest.org/en/stable/) for testing and [pytest-mock](https://pytest-mock.readthedocs.io/en/latest/index.html) for mocking.
 I prefer `mocker`'s fixture syntax over the built in `unittest.mock`, although the underlying concept is the same.
-If you're following along you can `pip install pytest pytest-mock` inside your virtual environment, create a `test.py` file in the same directory as `get_github_user.py`, and paste the below code.
+If you're following along, you can `pip install pytest pytest-mock` inside your virtual environment, create a `test.py` file in the same directory as `get_github_user.py`, and paste the below code.

 ```python
 import pytest